 - Frame rate: 30 FPS

-- Maximum file size: 1 GB for Discovery ads
+- Maximum file size: 1 GB for in-feed ads

 Quick tips for creating and running successful YouTube ads